 You have digital settings in your GoPro.
 You can change them to reduce wind noise and improve your audio quality.
-Although setting your camera to reduce wind noise won’t solve the problem on its own, you can use the wind noise suppression feature to improve the audio.
-It works best with a windscreen, and then you may want to edit the audio.
+Although setting your camera to minimize wind noise won’t solve the problem, you can use the wind noise suppression feature to enhance the audio.
+It works best with a windscreen, and you may want to edit the audio.

 5. Be Thoughtful About When You Film

 If wind noise is your biggest problem, you can choose a time to video when there is less wind.
-For instance, if you are creating a promotional video or a tutorial or sales video, you might want to choose a time when you have the least amount of wind interference.
-If you are out on a hike or engaged in another activity, your viewers probably will expect a degree of wind noise.
+For instance, if you are creating a promotional video, a tutorial, or a sales video, you might want to choose a time when you have the least amount of wind interference.
+If you are out on a hike or engaging in another activity, your viewers will probably expect wind noise.
 Just make sure that you reduce it with your windscreen.

 6. Make Sure That Your Camera Is Stable

-If you are able to stabilize your camera, you will have less interference from wind.
+If you can stabilize your camera, you will have less interference from the wind.
 There are a lot of different mounts that you can choose from, and this stability will help to improve the quality of your audio.

 7. Find a Sheltered Location for Your Camera